 Assistance with Grants NSF (2004) A Guide for Proposal Writing.
 Arlington, VA: National Science Foundation Kraicer, J. (1997) The Art of Grantsmanship.
 Toronto: University of Toronto

-At a more detailed level, in order to form appropriate work relationships — e.g. according to experience, knowledge, rigour, and/ or skills —, it is essential to get to knowpeople and/ or documentsper se.
+In order to form appropriate work relationships (e.g. according to experience, knowledge, rigour, and/ or skills), it is essential to get to knowpeople and/ or documentsper se.

 Depending on the degree of formality required, a fitness-for-purpose or Suitability Screening℠ may be necessary.